MichaelJSr/TTSCardMaker/README.md

 ## Attacking
 An attack is classified as any act that could either deal damage or inflict a negative de-buff

-An attacking creature can deal 1.5x DMG if its speed is double the target, 2x DMG if triple the target, and so on, this is Combo Damage
+After calculating damage done past DEF, apply a multiplier to the damage dealt based on the speed difference between the attacker and the target (1.5x DMG if attackers speed is double that of the targets, 2x DMG if triple, etc.), known as Combo Damage

 When a creature uses an ability to attack all creatures at once, the attacks all happen simultaneously and all count as individual attacks